fedinskiy/symbol-counter/README.md

+# symbol-counter
-Web application, counts size of symbols in text with and without spaces.
-Written in java with Vert.x and Apache FreeMaker.
+Web application, counts symbols in a text, including and excluding spaces.
+Written in Java with Vert.x and Apache FreeMaker.
 Proper handling of symbols, which do not fit in two bytes are not guaranteed 🙃.
-#Build:
+##Build:
 `mvn clean package`

-#Install:
+##Install:

-`cp target/symbol-counter*dependencies.jar /usr/bin/symbol-counter.jar`
+`cp target/symbol-counter.jar /usr/bin/symbol-counter.jar`

-`cp deployment/symbol-counter.service /etc/systemd/system/symbol-counter.service`
+`cp target/symbol-counter.service /etc/systemd/system/symbol-counter.service`

 `systemctl start symbol-counter`
+`systemctl enable symbol-counter`